 Jason Li CV

-Jason Li is an independent designer, cartoonist and consultant with a research-driven practice.
+Jason Li is an independent designer and cartoonist with a research-driven practice.
 His works have been appeared at the Victoria and Albert Museum, Asian Art Museum, on the BBC, and on the radio in Spain.
-He is co-founder of The Civic Beat, a global research collective focused on the creative side of civic technology, and serves as the founding editor of 88 Bar, a group blog about technology, media and design in the Greater China region.
+He is co-founder of The Civic Beat, a global research collective focused on the creative side of civic technology, and an editor at Paradise Systems, a publisher of exemplary comics from the United States and China.
 He is the Emoji Spelling Bee Champion of 2018.
-Once upon a time, he studied mechanical engineering and education at Brown University.
+Once upon a time, he studied mechanical engineering and education.

 Freelance designer, illustrator & consultant in Hong Kong, 2012-present

 Freelance design, illustration and strategic services for technology, financial services, startup and non-profit clients in Asia, North America, Europe and the Middle East.